greghendershott/rackjure/README.md

 1. We use an optional _keyword_ argument, `#:else`.
 This leaves arity 3 available to mean `dict-set`.

-2. If this arg isn't supplied and the key isn't found, `dict-ref` raises an error.
-Instead we return `#f`.
-This is more convenient, especially when used with threading macro `~>`.
+2. If this arg isn't supplied and the key isn't found we return `#f` (whereas `dict-ref` raises an error).
+Returning `#f` is more convenient, especially when used with threading macro `~>`.
 It's smart that `dict-ref` lets you supply a specific value to mean not-found, because what if `#f` or `'not-found` or whatever could be a valid value in the dict?
 But it's even smarter to have not-found default to something other than error.
 That way, the burden is only on code that needs to store #f as values in a dict, and such code can the `#:else` keyword.

 ## Hash initialization using `{ }`